Skip to main content

 Irina Ashamalla, FNP-C; PMHNP-BC

-Psychiatric Mental Health Care & Child and Adult Psychiatric Care located in Peoria, AZ
+Psychiatric Mental Health Care & Child and Adult Psychiatric Care located in Glendale, AZ

 It’s not unusual to feel fearful and anxious after going through or witnessing a traumatic event.
 In most cases, this fear and anxiety subside.
 However, some people get worse, developing post-traumatic stress disorder (PTSD).
 Irina Ashamalla, MSN, APRN, FNP-C, PMHNP-BC, takes an integrated approach to treat PTSD by using a combination of psychotherapy and medication tailored to address your unique needs.
 To learn more about PTSD services at Mental Health Wellness Boutique, call the office in Peoria, Arizona, or schedule online today.
 Telemedicine appointments are also available.